slviajero/tinybasic/docs/BASICs/README.md

 **The early Radio Shack TRS80 BASIC**.
 A BASIC that was derived from Palo Alto BASIC and extended with graphics, a few commands and some I/O functions added.
 Only one array A() and two strings A\$ and B\$ which just can do input and printing.
 [Basic_Computer_Language_Its_Easier_Than_You_Think_1978_Radio_Shack.pdf](https://github.com/slviajero/tinybasic/blob/main/docs/BASICs/Basic_Computer_Language_Its_Easier_Than_You_Think_1978_Radio_Shack.pdf)

+**Cromemco 3K Basic Instruction Manual.pdf**.
+A very small BASIC made by Cromemco for control puposes.
+One could say that this is the first micro controller BASIC.
+Inspired by Palo Alto as well.
+Li-Chen Wang worked for Cromemco at that time.
+[Cromemco 3K Basic Instruction Manual.pdf](https://github.com/slviajero/tinybasic/blob/main/docs/BASICs/TinyBASIC-2.0.pdf)

 ### Microsofts early BASICs